-- Accepted Agricultural Practice An agricultural practice as defined by the Vermont Secretary of Agriculture, Food and Markets, to include the construction of a farm building, which is exempted from these Zoning Regulations in accordance with the Act (§4413).
-Farm Structures, however, must meet all setback requirements under these Zoning Regulations unless specifically waived by the Secretary, See also Farm Structure. - Accepted Silvicultural Practice A silvicultural (forestry) practice, as defined by the Vermont Commissioner of Forests, Parks and Recreation, which is exempted from these Zoning Regulations in accordance with the Act (§4413).
-See also Silviculture. - Accessory Dwelling One accessory dwelling per lot includes efficiency, one-bedroom, or trwo-bedroom apartment that is located within or appurtenant to, and is clearly subordinate to, a single-family dwelling; is on the same lot as the single-family dwelling; has the facilities and provisions necessary for independent living, including sleeping, food preparation, and sanitation; and that also meets the requirements of these Zoning Regulations (see Section 5.9), in accordance with the Act (§4412). - Accessory Uses or Structures A use or structure on the same lot with and of a nature which is customarily incidental and subordinate to the principal use or structure. - Act, The The Vermont Municipal and Regional Planning and Development Act, Title 24, Chapter 117, Vermont Statutes Annotated (V.S.A.), as subsequently amended.
-If any provision of these Zoning Regulations are or become inconsistent with the Act, the Act shall control. - Adaptive Use The development of a new use for an older building or for a building originally designed for a special or specific purpose. - Adjoining Property Owner Owners of properties adjoining the property subject to Land Development, including the owners of properties which would be contiguous to the property subject to Land Development but for the interposition of a road or highway or other public right-of-way.
-Administrative Officer The Administrative Officer administers the Zoning Regulations and shall not permit any Land Development that is not in conformance with these regulations.
+- Acceptable Management Practices for Silviculture- any forestry activity as defined the Commissioner of Forests, Parks and Recreation including those regulated by the "Acceptable Management Practices for Maintaining Water Quality on Logging Jobs Rule." - Accessory Dwelling One accessory dwelling per lot includes efficiency, one-bedroom, or two-bedroom apartment that is located within or appurtenant to, and is clearly subordinate to, a single-family dwelling; is on the same lot as the single-family dwelling; has the facilities and provisions necessary for independent living, including sleeping, food preparation, and sanitation; and that also meets the requirements of these Zoning Regulations (see Section 5.9), in accordance with the Act (§4412). - Accessory Uses or Structures A use or structure on the same lot with and of a nature which is customarily incidental and subordinate to the principal use or structure. - Act, The The Vermont Municipal and Regional Planning and Development Act, Title 24, Chapter 117, Vermont Statutes Annotated (V.S.A.), as subsequently amended.
+If any provision of these Zoning Regulations are or become inconsistent with the Act, the Act shall control.

+- Adaptive Use The development of a new use for an older building or for a building originally designed for a special or specific purpose. - Adjoining Property Owner Owners of properties adjoining the property subject to Land Development, including the owners of properties which would be contiguous to the property subject to Land Development but for the interposition of a road or highway or other public right-of-way. - Administrative Officer The Administrative Officer administers the Zoning Regulations and shall not permit any Land Development that is not in conformance with these regulations.
 The term also includes the Interim Administrative Officer and the Assistant Administrative Officer. - Affiliated Ownership or Control Any legal or equitable title interest to lands held by individuals or entities affiliated with each other for profit or other consideration.
 A legal or equitable title interest held by an individual's spouse, civil union partner, natural or adopted children, parents, or siblings, and the spouse or civil union partner of an individual's parents, children or siblings, shall be presumed to be affiliated ownership unless satisfactory evidence is provided that such person will not derive any profit or other consideration from the contiguous lands.